WHAT IS THE BLOOM INCLUSION SEMINAR?

 Wear whatever you would wear to work normally or step down to business casual.
 We want you to be comfortable.
 Consider bringing a sweater if you tend to get chilly in event/conference settings.

 What should I bring?

-Business cards: There will be opportunities for networking from 8:00 AM to 9:00 AM, while in your design-thinking groups, and at the close of the seminar.
+Business cards: There will be opportunities for intentional and networking throughout the seminar.

 Ideas and Plans: There will be opportunities to work on your organizations inclusion ideas and plans.
-Spend some time in advance thinking about your organization and its goals so you can make the most of the facilitated design thinking portion of the morning.
+Spend some time in advance thinking about your organization and its goals so you can make the most of your experience.

 Will there be WiFi available?